alimanfoo/anjl/README.md

 and
 [biotite](https://www.biotite-python.org/latest/apidoc/biotite.sequence.phylo.neighbor_joining.html),
 but they are relatively slow for larger numbers of nodes.
-I created this package to provide a faster implementation for use in population genomics.
+I created this package to provide faster implementations for use in population genomics.

 Bug reports and suggestions are welcome but I make no promises